 When a star is in its main sequence it is fusing hydrogen atoms in its core which creates energy.
-Stars in their main sequence are referred to as 'dwarfs', the sun being an example of such a star, all stars will spend the majority of their lifespan in this state before they exhaust their supply of hydrogen.
+Stars in their main sequence are referred to as 'dwarfs', the sun being an example of a dwarf star, all stars will spend the majority of their lifespan in this state before they exhaust their supply of hydrogen.
 After this stage most stars become giants, for example when our sun can no longer fuse hydrogen in its core it will begin to fuse hydrogen in its outer shell causing it to expand greatly and become a red giant.

 The color of a main sequence star depends on its surface temperature, which is usually related to its mass.
 Low mass stars generally have a lower surface temperature and appear red, high mass stars generally have higher surface temperatures and appear blue.
 It’s worth noting that all stars emit light from every color of the spectrum but will appear as one color to us.

 Stars are classified with a letter depending on their surface temperatures, either A, B, F, G, K, M, or O. They are not in alphabetical order, stars with similar surface temperatures to our sun are classified as G, whereas a much hotter star may be classified as B or O.

 These are by far the most common type of star in our galaxy.
 Red Dwarfs have less than 50% the mass of our own Sun, as a result they are much cooler and emit far less energy.
 As Red Dwarfs burn their fuel at a very slow rate their lifespan is much longer than those of other stars, existing for hundreds of billions of years and possibly even trillions of years.